Wuhan Optics Valley F.C.: Disbandment

 On 27 September 2008 the club were playing the eighteenth league game out of thirty against Beijing Guoan when Li Weifeng and Beijing player Lu Jiang had a scuffle on the field.
 The Chinese FA decided to issue each player with an eight match ban and a fine of 1,170 USD.
 Wuhan chairman Shen Liefeng refused to accept the punishment and threatened to quit the Chinese football league and sought legal advice.
 On 1 October 2008, the club and the Chinese FA could not come to an agreement.
 The club decided to quit the league.
-With Wuhan quitting the Chinese Super League, they were fined a further 44,000 USD by the Chinese FA, had all their matches awarded 3–0 against them, and were banned from entering any further league seasons in any division.
+With Wuhan quitting the Chinese Super League, they were fined a further US$44,000 by the Chinese FA, had all their matches awarded 3–0 against them, and were banned from entering any further league seasons in any division.
 All the senior players were either sold or loaned out.
 The local Hubei government took over the club's youth team and formed a new club called Hubei Luyin to take part at the bottom of the Chinese league system within the third tier at the beginning of the 2009 league season.